 The next step to correctly load Windows Registry Hive is selecting the ntuser.dat file you wish to load.
 This will prompt you to browse through your Windows directory for the location the file is.

 – Select the file and click on OK

 When prompted for a name, enter a name that is descriptive and easy to remember.
 Create a new node in the tree using the name, so one can browse the offline registry.

 Go to the newly created node and edit whatever you like (The changes are written immediately to the offline registry database).
 One can import and export between the newly created node and the current registry just browse between the corresponding keys.

 But in my case, I had to delete a Registry key.
 You will be prompted to confirm the deletion, simply select “YES” as shown below.

 When done modifying, select the newly created node and in the menu select “File” then click on “Unload Hive” as shown below.

-You will be asked to confirm if you want to unload the hive, click on Yes as shown below.
-That is all what is needed to load and unload a hide.
+You will need to confirm if you want to unload the hive, click on Yes as shown below.
+That is all you need to correctly load and unload a Windows Registry hive.

 See the following link on how to load Windows Registry Hive with PowerShell.
 I hope you found this blog post helpful.
-If you have any questions, please let me know in the comment session.
+If you have any questions concerning how to correctly load Windows Registry Hive, please let me know in the comment session.